 According to Gardner during the Jan.
 15 meeting, there would be seating for approximately 475 on two levels.
 It should be noted that the total capacity of the facility was given as around 700 during the Sunrise Beach review.

-Page 2 of 2 - The intent has changed significantly over the course of the rezoning case.
+The intent has changed significantly over the course of the rezoning case.